An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 • Associate Professor of Clinical Medicine, Hospital of the University of Pennsylvania

-• Associate Professor of Clinical Pediatrics, University of Pennsylvania
+• Associate Professor of Clinical Pediatrics, Hospital of the University of Pennsylvania

 • Associate Professor of Pediatrics, Medical University of South Carolina